dfinance/docs/architecture/fees_gas.md

 ### Block gas limit

-The current testnet block gas limit is `5000000` gas.
+The current block gas limit is `5000000` gas.
 Means that transaction with gas limit greater than `5000000` will be not accepted by validators nodes.

 In future this setting will become changeable via Government voting mechanism.